google-marketing-solutions/customer-match-upload-script/README.md

 ### Google Ads setup

 Before running the script, you should create a remarketing list in Google Ads.
-It is recommended to set the membership duration to the N+1, where N is the number of days between script runs.
+It is recommended to set the membership duration to the N+3, where N is the number of days between script runs.
 This way, the list will be maintained with only those users that are in the audience file.
 If a user is removed from the file, it won't be added in the next script run and it will be eventually deleted.
+Matching process may take time; the *+3* is a safeguard period to avoid unwanted tempororay removals during this processing time.

 ### Set-up